Where to stay in Chamonix – The 7 best towns in the valley

 - can be crowded, especially during peak season

-True, hotels and apartments do not come cheap in Chamonix Town, and this is one of the drawbacks of planning your holiday here.
+True, hotels and apartments do not come cheap in town, and this is one of the drawbacks of planning your holiday here.
 However, there is quite a wide choice of accommodation, catering to any budget, from economical to luxurious stay.
 For a real budget stay, keep reading because you will have to look elsewhere.

 The northwestern edge of Chamonix, towards the Brévent-Flégère area, is known for receiving the most sunshine in town and offers stunning views of Mont Blanc.